 All application materials must be received by the university by December 1 to be considered priority applications.

 Completed applications will be accepted UNTIL January 1, but will be considered late and may not be reviewed for admission for the next fall.
 LATE application materials must still be submitted to the university online with the application fee in order for the late application to be considered.

 The following application materials must be submitted to the USC Office of Graduate Admission using the online application system which allows you to upload documents and track your application status:

 STATEMENT OF PURPOSE

 The Statement of Purpose must be submitted as part of the online Graduate Admission Application.
-Guided by the Statement of Purpose Instructions, you must address seven specific reasons why you want to enroll in our PhD program.
+Guided by the Statement of Purpose Instructions, you must address five specific reasons why you want to enroll in our PhD program.
 The USC Suzanne Dworak-Peck School of Social Work Doctoral Committee uses this to help determine which applicants will make the greatest contribution to knowledge-building in the profession.

 Please submit your résumé through the Graduate Admission Application.

 The USC Office of Graduate Admission requires academic records from all colleges and universities you have attended.
 Complete the College/University Transcript Cover Page and send it to the registrar's office at each institution you have attended.
 International applicants must submit one official, original-language copy of academic records with certified English translation from each institution attended.
 Please upload all unofficial transcripts to the USC Office of Graduate Admission, using the online application system which allows you to upload documents and track your application status.
 We will use the unofficial transcripts until USC Office of Graduate Admission receives the official sealed transcripts sent directly from the institution(s).